Loading...

 And Andeep is spot on.

-The two sides made from the horizontal and vertical rays always produce the two shorter sides of the right angled triangle.
+The two sides made from the horizontal and vertical rays always produce the two shorter sides of the right-angled triangle.

 And so the distance between those two points, the last remaining side of the triangle is always the hypotenuse.

-The distance between the original two points is always the hypotenuse, because it is always opposite the right angle that we know is always made by the intersecting two rays.
+The distance between the original two points is always the hypotenuse because it is always opposite the right angle that we know is always made by the intersecting two rays.

-Ah, but yes, there is!
 The lengths of these sides are determined by the number of units up and across using the grid squares themselves.

 So the height of this triangle, that's two squares up, so two units.

-And so that length is five units.
+It is five squares across, and so that length is five units.

 385 centimetres.